-Beginning at the Centre for Chinese Contemporary Art and meandering through to Chapel Street and the Working-Class Movement Library, LOITER is a live public art exhibition incorporating new films, animations, sound, intervention and augmented realities taking place from 11:30-18:00 on 30.01.2021.
+Beginning in the centre of Manchester and meandering through to Chapel Street and the Working-Class Movement Library, LOITER is a live public art exhibition incorporating new films, animations, sound, intervention and augmented realities taking place from 11:30-18:00 on 30.01.2021.

 Omid Asadi is an artist whose practice is concerned with the human condition, the relationship between migrants and the new places and contexts they find themselves in.
 For LOITER, we have co-commissioned Omid with CFCCA to create a new performance.